Working with Routes

 Supported Route Types

-Apcera supports HTTP and TCP routes.
+Apcera supports HTTP, TCP, and UDP routes.
 HTTP routes can be served using

 https protocols (assuming your cluster is configured for SSL).
 You can also configure a route to be HTTPS-only so that Apcera platform router automatically redirect request for a route using